parse-community/docs/Migrating-an-Existing-Parse-App.md

 #### Social Login

-Only Facebook and Anonymous logins are supported.
+Only Facebook and Anonymous logins are supported out of the box.
+Additional support may be configured via the `oauth` option.

 #### Webhooks